Home > Coronavirus - Information from Cloch

 Online chat available in-office hours on our website and on the MyCloch Portal.

-Note about contractors attending your home for an emergency repair
+Note about contractors attending your home for an emergency or urgent repair

 If you do request an emergency repair, the emergency contractor will ask you if you are self-isolating or if anyone in the house is showing signs of the Coronavirus.
 The repair usually will be carried out, but you and your household may be required to remove yourself from the room or area affected by the repair while the trades people carry out the work.
 This is part of the contractor keeping their workforce safe.
 We would appreciate your co-operation in this matter.
 Follow up work that may be required but is not an emergency may well be put on hold until such times as routine repairs are returned as part of our normal service.
 The safety of staff and contractors should be respected and you should social distance yourself by 2 metres (6 feet) even if you are not self-isolating.